sherpal/oh-hell-card-game/README.md

 ### Points

-Add the end of each deal, players win or lose points according to whether they manage to fulfil their contract.
+At the end of each deal, players win or lose points according to whether they manage to fulfil their contract.
 - if a player does as forecast, they get 10 points plus the number of won tricks
 - if a player does not, they loses the absolute value of the difference between their bet, and the actual number of tricks they managed to take.